Landau Theory of Causal Dynamical Triangulations: Landau Theory and CDT

 \subsection{Landau theory of two-dimensional CDT}

 In two dimensions, only one of the $N_k$ variables is independent, e.g.\ the number of triangles $N_2$.
 This is clear also from a continuum perspective, as the curvature term is topological, hence at fixed topology the Einstein-Hilbert action reduces to a simple volume term.
 The two-dimensional CDT model \cite{Ambjorn:1998xu} at fixed topology has thus only one coupling, the bare cosmological constant, while Newton's constant plays no role.
 The corresponding partition function has therefore the interpretation of generating function for the number of triangulations of the type in figure \ref{fig:2dCDT} with fixed number of triangles $N$ and some given boundary conditions.
-Typically one fixes also the number of time slices $T$, which in fact can be seen as a new free variable, appearing thanks to the foliation.

 The two-dimensional model of CDT can be solved exactly by various means \cite{Ambjorn:1998xu,DiFrancesco:1999em,DiFrancesco:2000nn,DiFrancesco:2001xur}, so it would seem pointless to look for a Landau theory.
 However, the latter appears very naturally in the process of solving the model, and it is therefore a useful example of top-down approach to a Landau free energy in a quantum gravity model.
-In this case, the partition function for causal triangulations with fixed $N$ and $T$ (denoted ($\cT_{N,T}$) can be written as \be \ee with $l_{T+1}=l_1$ (periodic boundary conditions in the time direction), and \be g(l_i,l_{i+1}) = \f{ (l_i + l_{i+1} )! }{ l_i! \, l_{i+1}! } \, , \ee counting the number of triangulations of a strip with boundary lengths $l_i$ and $l_{i+1}$, with open boundary conditions.\footnote{It basically counts the number of ways we can place $l_{i+1}$ balls in $l_i+1$ boxes, so that in this case the reduced transfer matrix is itself a BIB model (with trivial reduced transfer matrix).}
+In this case, the partition function for two-dimensional causal triangulations with fixed $N$ and $T$ (denoted ($\cT_{N,T}$) can be written as \be \ee with $l_{T+1}=l_1$ (periodic boundary conditions in the time direction), and \be g(l_i,l_{i+1}) = \f{ (l_i + l_{i+1} )! }{ l_i! \, l_{i+1}! } \, , \ee counting the number of triangulations of a strip with boundary lengths $l_i$ and $l_{i+1}$, with open boundary conditions in the spacelike direction.\footnote{It basically counts the number of ways we can place $l_{i+1}$ balls in $l_i+1$ boxes, so that in this case the reduced transfer matrix is itself a BIB model (with trivial reduced transfer matrix).}

 In the second line of \eqref{eq:2dBIB} we recognize a BIB model (compare to \eqref{Z_BIB}), while in the last line we defined the function $L(\{l\};N,T)$, which we interpret as a Landau free energy.
 Indeed, comparing to \eqref{eq:LandauF} and \eqref{eq:LandauZ}, we see that in the definition of $L(\{l\};N,T)$ we are summing over triangulations with a block constraint, the blocks here being the spatial slices of each triangulation, and the constraint fixing the number of edges in each block.\footnote{Such a nonlocal observable on a codimension-one slice is reminiscent of similar quantities considered in anisotropic systems, e.g. the Ising model with anisotropic competing next-to-nearest-neighbor interactions \cite{Murtazaev:2013}.}